tc39/notes/es7/2015-11/nov-17.md

 BT: code-gen may not be as ergonomic

-YK: code-gen supporting this is simple enough, that isn’t a good reason
+YK: code-gen supporting this is simple enough, that isn't a good reason

 BT: no binding identifers in any pattern or sub-pattern, should error.